0-harshit-0/gitdiff/README.md

 # gitdiff
-A lightweight `git diff` wrapper in GO.
-It presents the difference in GUI format for better readability.
+A `git diff` wrapper in GO.
+It presents the difference in a GUI format for better readability.

 ## build it
 ```bash